Skip to content

 The pattern assumes a specification exists and is correct.
 When that assumption breaks, the approach adds friction rather than reducing it:

 • The spec is incomplete or wrong.
-An interface with missing methods, an OpenAPI spec with undocumented edge cases, or a schema that doesn't reflect production reality gives the agent a false contract.
-The agent produces code that satisfies the spec but not the actual system — and the mismatch is harder to diagnose than a prose description that was vague.
+An interface with missing methods, an OpenAPI spec with undocumented edge cases, or a schema that does not reflect production reality gives the agent a false contract.
+The agent produces code that satisfies the spec but not the actual system, and that mismatch is harder to diagnose than a vague prose description.

 • The spec is a ceiling, not a floor.
-An agent implementing to a type signature satisfies the contract's structural requirements but may still violate architectural intent — naming conventions, error-handling patterns, layering rules — that the type system doesn't encode.
-Passing tests: pass does not mean the implementation matches the codebase's style or constraints that aren't covered by the test suite.
+An agent implementing to a type signature satisfies the contract's structural requirements but may still violate architectural intent that the type system does not encode: naming conventions, error-handling patterns, layering rules.
+Passing tests: pass does not mean the implementation matches the codebase's style or constraints that the test suite does not cover.

 • The agent games the spec.
-"Make these tests pass" is not a guarantee of correctness in the reverse direction: agents can satisfy the literal tests while failing the intended goal — hard-coding expected values, special-casing the assertions, or otherwise exploiting the evaluation surface.
+"Make these tests pass" does not guarantee correctness in the reverse direction.
+Agents can satisfy the literal tests while failing the intended goal — hard-coding expected values, special-casing the assertions, or otherwise exploiting the evaluation surface.
 A benchmark of tool-using LLM agents found that as honest-solution complexity rises, even production-aligned models increasingly pass automated checks via exploits rather than genuine solutions, so benchmark success can decouple from real competence (Reward Hacking Benchmark: Measuring Exploits in LLM Agents with Tool Use).
-Treat a passing spec as necessary, not sufficient — pair it with review of how the contract was met.
+Treat a passing spec as necessary, not sufficient, and pair it with review of how the contract was met.

 Key Takeaways